breatheco-de/content/src/content/how-to/javascript-array-some-method.md

 ---

-As one of the daily basic parts of programming languages array some method in javascript is typically used for data testing.
+As one of the daily basic parts of programming languages array some method in Javascript is typically used for data testing.
 Take a look at the following example showing one way to use the Array `some()` method of Javascript:

 ```js
 const customArray = [2, 4, 6, 8, 10, 12, 14,];